KBPI: Move to 106.7

 Dean and Rog hosted the KBPI Morning Show from 1991 to 1996.
 They were known for features like "The Birthday Scam" and "Torture Tuesday", as well as other stunts.
-In 1996, the duo and two other station employees were charged with disorderly conduct for entering a mosque while playing "The Star-Spangled Banner" on a bugle and trumpet.
+In 1996, the duo and two other station employees were charged with disorderly conduct for entering a mosque while playing "The Star-Spangled Banner" on a trumpet and trombone.
 This was in response to Nuggets player Mahmoud Abdul-Rauf's refusal to stand for the anthem before games.

-After more than twenty years with a mainstream album rock format, KBPI shifted to active rock in late 1995, calling its new format "The New Music Revolution."
-At the time, KBPI had an Alternative rock lean.
-A few years later, KBPI would bring back the old slogan "Rocks the Rockies."
+After more than twenty years with a mainstream album rock format, KBPI shifted to active rock in late 1995, calling its new format "The New Music Revolution".
+At the time, KBPI had an alternative rock lean.
+A few years later, KBPI would bring back the old slogan "Rocks the Rockies".

 In 2007, the station was nominated for Radio & Records' Industry Achievement Award for best active rock station in a top 25 market.

 Move to 107.9

 On July 27, 1975, 107.9 FM first signed on as KCOL-FM.
-It was the sister station to AM 1410 KCOL (now on AM 600).
+It was the sister station to KCOL (1410 AM).
 KCOL-FM aired a beautiful music format.
 In 1988, the station switched to a Top 40 format as KIMN, which were the call letters of a popular Top 40 station in Denver in past years.
 The station took the call letters KPAW in 1995, at first keeping its Top 40 format, then moving to classic hits around 2000, and later to classic rock.

 In December 2017, iHeartMedia launched a trimulcast of KBPI, utilizing the analog 107.9 frequency across several markets in the Interstate 25 corridor.
-On December 5, the programming and call letters of classic rock KPAW, which targets Fort Collins and the Northern Front Range, was moved to KYWY (92.9) in Cheyenne, Wyoming (which moved its adult contemporary format to KOLT-HD2 (100.7-HD2) and translator station K246CI (97.1) four days prior).
+On December 5, the programming and call letters of classic rock KPAW, which targets Fort Collins and the Northern Front Range, was moved to KYWY (92.9) in Cheyenne, Wyoming (which moved its adult contemporary format to KOLT-FM HD2 (100.7-HD2) and translator station K246CI (97.1) four days prior).

 On December 11, KBPI's programming and call letters then moved to the 107.9 frequency vacated by KPAW and co-channel Denver translator K300CP, while sister station KDZA in Pueblo, which also serves Colorado Springs, flipped to a simulcast of KBPI (and switched their calls to KBPL the following month).
 The previous 106.7 signal, which warehoused the KYWY call letters, simulcasted KBPI for a week before flipping to country as KWBL on December 18, 2017.
-The move of the station in Denver from the 106.7 full-power signal to a 107.9 translator that barely covers most of Denver proper has been criticized by metro listeners due to reception and audio quality issues.
+KBPL partially broke away from the trimulcast in January 2019, reintroducing local hosts in the afternoon and nighttime dayparts, and carrying a separate playlist.